 4.10.1 Intermittent activities providing direct support to a primary activity of another risk group may be included with the other risk group and do not require fire or smoke separation, unless they are provided for enclosed waste storage or car parking.
 The fire safety systems required for each risk group shall also apply throughout these spaces.
-If these spaces are required to be separate firecells, they shall have fire separations with FRRs in accordance with Paragraph 2.3.
+If these spaces are required to be separations with FRRs in accordance with Paragraph 2.3.